 An increased risk of dehydration shouldn't prevent you from having fun and taking your parent, grandparent, or other older adult friend out during summer months.
 There are a number of activities you can do without increasing the risk of dehydration:

-- Have a picnic; a picnic is a great opportunity to enjoy the outdoors, and evening picnics take advantage of the cooling temperatures and setting sun.
+Have a picnic; a picnic is a great opportunity to enjoy the outdoors, and evening picnics take advantage of the cooler temperatures and setting sun.